 If you’re a creative problem-solver with a brain for technology, this could be just the class for you!
 During the two weeks of this course, you will learn to use Python–an accessible programming language–to create scripts, query vast amounts of data, perform rapid calculations, and model complex systems.
 (You may learn some Java, time permitting.)
 Daily exercises will give you an expanding knowledge base of fundamental programming skills.
 Your challenge will be to build upon these skills as you develop your own software solution that tries to address a real-world problem.
 You will not leave this class having designed the next trending app, but you will have the tools and the knowhow you need to start thinking like a programmer.

-Math and Music – waiting list only
+Math and Music –

 Music Theory, Mathematics

 From Brahms to the Beatles, Bartók to Beyoncé, the intersections of mathematics with music open up both worlds as expressions of beauty and wonder.
 This course will examine topics such as set theory, musical scales, frequency, matrices, serialism, compositional techniques, and the Fibonacci sequence to help you reach a synthesis between the fields of math and music.
 A musical background is helpful but not required.

 Do you want to make a difference in the world?
 Here’s a place to stoke that fire.
 This course will help you apply Aristotelian rhetoric to influence political, economic, and social change.
 You will identify and research multiple sides of contemporary social issues, make your case, and defend it.
 You will learn and practice fundamentals of public speaking, and more importantly, you will learn how to think critically, argue effectively, and mobilize support for the issues that matter to you.

 Criminal Law –